-Most construction cost estimators start their career developing experience and judgement.
+Most construction cost estimators start their career developing experience and judgment.
 These abilities are essential to the success of an estimator.
 Cost estimators can not be taught expertise and determination, but they can be taught a suitable method of preparing estimates.
 They can gain experience and learn to be intuitive over time.

 How does construction estimating software work?

 Before the invention of personal computers and computer software, estimating was done with pen, paper, spreadsheets, and calculators.
 The process was stressful and was full of errors.
-It was labour-intensive as the size of the project increased.
+It was labor-intensive as the size of the project increased.

 Then through the ’80s and ’90s, the sales of personal computers increased.
 Software like Microsoft Excel put estimating in the digital world.
 Still, the software was not built for estimating, and estimators had to modify their estimating process to be able to work with the software.